RasaHQ/rasa/docs/nlu/using-bert.rst

 Note the differences in these files.

-In the light configuration we have a CountVectorsFeaturizer, which we replace in the heavy variant with a HFTransformersNLP together with the LanguageModelTokenizer and LanguageModelFeaturizer.
-Notice that we're no longer using the original WhitespaceTokenizer because tokenization is now handled by Bert.
+In the light configuration we have :ref:`CountVectorsFeaturizer` which create bag-of-word representations for each incoming message(at word and character levels).
+The heavy configuration replaces it with a BERT model inside the pipeline. :ref:`HFTransformersNLP` is a utility component that does the heavy lifting work of loading the
+``BERT`` model in memory.
+Under the hood it leverages HuggingFace's `Transformers library <https://huggingface.co/transformers/>`_ to initialize the specified language model.
+Notice that we add two additional components :ref:`LanguageModelTokenizer` and :ref:`LanguageModelFeaturizer` which pick up the tokens and feature vectors respectively that are constructed by the utility component.

+We use the same :ref:`diet-classifier` model for combined intent classification and entity recognition in both cases.

 Run the Pipelines
 -----------------

-You can run both configuarions yourself.
+You can run both configurations yourself.

 .. code-block:: yaml